Adjoa Andoh: Theatre

 Andoh has worked extensively in the theatre.
 She signed her first Equity contract in 1985 with Theatre Centre, a theatre company producing plays for young people.
 In 1989, she played the character Glory in Glory, for Temba Theatre Company, which she cited as one of her three most satisfying roles to date in 2021.

 Her credits include His Dark Materials, Stuff Happens and The Revenger's Tragedy at the National Theatre; A Streetcar Named Desire (National Theatre Studio); Troilus and Cressida, Julius Caesar, Tamburlaine and The Odyssey (RSC); Sugar Mummies and Breath Boom (Royal Court); Richard II (Globe); Les Liaisons Dangereuses (Donmar Warehouse); Great Expectations (Bristol Old Vic); Blood Wedding (Almeida); Nights at the Circus, The Dispute and Pericles (Lyric Hammersmith); Julius Caesar (The Bridge); Purgatorio (Arcola); The Vagina Monologues (Criterion); Starstruck (Tricycle) and In The Red and Brown Water (Young Vic).

 In 2019, she co-directed with Lynette Linton a production of Richard II at Shakespeare's Globe.
 It was the first production of the play in the UK with a cast entirely of women of colour.
 It was praised by theatre critics, and a role which she cited as one of her three most satisfying roles to date in 2021.

 In 2023, she directed and starred in Richard III at Liverpool Playhouse and Rose Theatre Kingston.
 She was the only Black actress in the cast as a comment on the title character's Otherness.

 Service to the arts

 Andoh is Associate Artist for the Royal Shakespeare Company and Senior Associate Artist at the Bush Theatre.

 She has served on numerous awards committees, including the Women's Prize for Playwriting (2020), a judge for the inaugural BAME science fiction writer's award for Gollancz (2020), the Literature Matters Awards for the Royal Society of Literature (2021), the Susan Smith Blackburn Prize (2021–22), and she was a jury member for the Booker Prize (2023).

 She has served as a judge for the Carleton Hobbs Award and the Norman Beaton Fellowship.
 She is a co-founder of the Future Worlds Prize for science fiction writers of color.
 In 2023, she hosted an event at the Black to the Future Festival in London.

+Andoh co-directs the production company Swinging the Lens with her friend and publicist Juanne Fuller.
+Through the company, Andoh seeks "to tell the stories that are on the roads less trodden, narratively, the outlier or less viewed stories."